wecassidy/AnalogShield/README.md

    ```

 ## Example use
+In example code throughout this document, I will use the variable `a`
+to indicate an initialized `AnalogShield` object and `AS` to indicate
+the module itself.

 ```python
 >>> a.ramp_on(0) # Ramp on DAC 0
 >>> a.ramp_amplitude(0, 3.3) # Set the amplitude of the ramp to 3.3V